ztomasze/5parsecs/Rules/Main Rules/AI/Cautious.md

 **Target:** Line of Fire (LoF)

-* If it is impossible to make an attack this turn, I will move as far as I can toward a hex where I can attack, favoring the destination with the least exposure.
+* If it is impossible to make an attack this turn:
+	1. Move to minimize the number of turns until I can make an attack
+	2. Move to minimize exposure
 * If I can make an attack this turn, I prefer to also:
 	1. Move to reduce my exposure (even if that results in a lower attack modifier this turn, so long as I can still possibly hit)
 	2. Avoid decreasing my attack modifier